ros2/design/articles/10_why_ros2.md

 today is compatible with the client libraries as far back as the 0.4 "Mango Tango" release from February 2009.
-That's great from the point of view of stability, but it also implies that we're still living with API decisions that mere made several years ago.
+That's great from the point of view of stability, but it also implies that we're still living with API decisions that were made several years ago, some of which we know now to be not the best.

 So, with ROS 2.0, we will design new APIs, incorporating to the best of our ability the collective experience of the community with the